lscalese/isc-live-global-mover/README.md

 2. Copy the global from source database to target database.
 3. When the copy is done, we check if there is any new global entries during the copy.
    * We through journal files (5 pass) to look for any entries and perform the corresponding command (Set, Kill, ZKill) to the target database.
+   * After each pass a journal switch is performed in order to have the smallest possible journal file for the last pass.
    * At the last pass, **the system is temporary switch to mode 10**.
 We need to ensure there is no new global entries for a short time.
    * Setting up the global mapping.
    * Disable mode 10.